Malga-Vision/SpaceTime-SonoNet/README.md

-# Standard-Plane Classification in US Liver Image Sequences
+# SpaceTime-SonoNet: Efficient Classification of Ultra-Sound Video Sequences

 The goal of this project is to propose a method to automatically detect and classify standard planes (SP) in liver ultrasound (US) videos.
 The operator - commonly a nurse - should detect the most informative images